A unique exhibition exploring the royal family’s relationship with the camera

-Opening in 2021, Life Through a Royal Lens brings some of the most iconic photographs ever taken of the Royal Family to Kensington Palace.
+Life Through a Royal Lens was an exhibition exploring the Royal Family through photography and brings together some of the most iconic images ever taken of the Royal Family to Kensington Palace.

-Experience the impact of photographer Cecil Beaton – one of the great shapers of royal image in the twentieth century - and his work in redefining modern royal portraiture.
+The exhibition explored the impact of photographer Cecil Beaton – one of the great shapers of royal image in the twentieth century - and his work which redefined modern royal portraiture.

-View stunning images of Her Majesty the Queen and Queen Elizabeth the Queen Mother, among Beaton’s most faithful sitters, to discover how his work influenced public perceptions of the royals.
+Stunning images of Her Majesty the Queen and Queen Elizabeth the Queen Mother, among Beaton’s most faithful sitters, highlighted how his work influenced public perceptions of the royals.

 All images: © Cecil Beaton / Victoria and Albert Museum,

 Discover Hillsborough Castle’s first ever exhibition, a unique collection of Royal photography running for five months only.
 This must-see exhibition documents the British Royal Family's ever-evolving relationship with the camera over the last 200 years.